abhayjoshi201/Live-Solve/README.md

 ## 🤝 Contribution

 We welcome contributions to enhance this project.
 Feel free to submit issues and pull requests.
 Your feedback and suggestions are highly appreciated!

-## 📜 License

-This project is licensed under the MIT License.
-See the LICENSE file for details.

 ## 🙏 Acknowledgments